 Getting the wrong diagnosis can be frustrating.
 Without knowing their true condition, people with frontotemporal disorders may not get appropriate treatment to manage their symptoms.
 Families may not get the help they need.
 People lose valuable time needed to plan treatment and future care.
 The medical centers listed in Resources are places where people with frontotemporal disorders can be diagnosed and treated.

 Researchers are studying ways to diagnose frontotemporal disorders earlier and more accurately.
 One area of research involves biomarkers, such as proteins or other substances in the blood or cerebrospinal fluid, which can be used to measure the progress of disease or the effects of treatment.
-Also being studied are ways to improve brain imaging, including seeing the tau protein, and neuropsychological testing, which assesses learning, language, problem solving, memory, and other thinking skills.
+Also being studied are ways to improve brain imaging, including seeing the tau protein, and neuropsychological testing.
+New diagnostic methods under study may help distinguish frontotemporal disorders from other types of dementia.